Interactive Map Help

 If you want the map displayed at a scale that is not listed you can delete the scale that appears in the dark blue box and enter your own scale.
 Click return and the map will be displayed at your chosen scale:

-To hide or unhide the ToC, click the arrow indicator (in the semi-circle), located to the right of the main ToC frame:
+To hide or unhide the ToC, click the arrow indicator located to the right of the ToC banner:

 Where a layer name is greyed out in the ToC e.g. Limestone Pavement Orders in the image below, it will not be visible in the interactive map at that scale because it has a scale threshold set on it.
 This document outlines the scales that layers are visible at.